PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 |   11972 | TAP1    | -18.75886 |

-One approach to analyzing a list of over 10 000 genes it to inspect elements one at a time for genes that peak our interest or have some potential relevance to the question at hand.
-This approach typically involves focusing on those genes with the largest magnitude of change in expression - the largest signals.
-However, trying to reason about even a fraction of the genes in this list can quickly outstrip intuition.
-Combined with the heterogeneous nature of biological measurements, we supported the argument that more robust, less arbitrary methods were needed.

-We described [Gene Set Enrichment Analysis](http://software.broadinstitute.org/) as a tool to identify pathways enriched in gene lists.
+Rather than analyze a list of over 10 000 genes one at a time for genes that peak our interest or those with the largest magnitude of change we argued that more robust, less arbitrary methods were needed.
+To this end we used [Gene Set Enrichment Analysis](http://software.broadinstitute.org/) to identify gene sets  enriched within our list.
 In particular, we used GSEA to identify candidate gene sets enriched in the genes up-regulated in 'mesenchymal' samples and like-wise those categorized as 'immunoreactive'.
-Using this approach we identified over 2 500 gene sets enriched in the 'mesenchymal' subtype (Table 2) and over 1 900 in 'immunoreactive' samples.

 **Table 2.
 GSEA report for 'Mesenchymal' class**